Our use of cookies

 Herefordshire Local Nature Recovery Strategy (LNRS)

+The Herefordshire LNRS is one of 48 LNRSs, which together will completely cover England and support national policies for nature recovery.
 This strategy is aimed at reversing the ongoing decline of nature and biodiversity in England, through practical and coordinated action of the implementation of the Nature Recovery Network on a local level.

 In its capacity as local authority, Herefordshire Council is the designated 'Responsible Authority' for the Herefordshire Local Nature Recovery Strategy.